 BUT if you’re planning on buying a home and applying for a home loan keep your accounts at your current bank.
 Banks factor in the length and quality of a relationship with a client into their rate offers.

-The average home loan granted was R1 156 073.
-This represents an 11% increase in home loan amount applied for and approved from last year.
+The average home loan granted was R1 236 432.
+This represents a 6.95% increase in the home loan amount applied for and approved from last year.

 What can we learn from this?